-Some disorders, such as cancer and certain inherited disorders of blood clotting (see Disseminated Intravascular Coagulation (DIC)), cause blood to clot when it should not.
+Some disorders, such as cancer and certain inherited disorders of blood clotting (see Overview of Blood Clotting Disorders), cause blood to clot when it should not.
 Some drugs, including oral contraceptives, estrogen therapy, or drugs that act like estrogen (such as tamoxifen and raloxifene), can cause blood to clot more readily.
 Smoking is also a risk factor.
 Sometimes blood clots more readily after childbirth or surgery.
 Among older people, dehydration commonly causes the blood to clot more readily and can therefore contribute to deep vein thrombosis.

 During prolonged bed rest and other occasions when the legs are not moving normally (such as after a leg injury or a stroke), blood flow slows, because the calf muscles are not contracting and squeezing the blood toward the heart.
 For example, deep vein thrombosis may develop in people who have had a heart attack and lie in a hospital bed for several days without sufficiently moving their legs or in people whose legs and lower body are paralyzed (paraplegics).
 Deep vein thrombosis can develop after major surgery, particularly pelvic, hip, or knee surgery.
 Thrombosis can even occur in healthy people who sit for long periods, for example, during long drives or airplane flights, but thrombosis is extremely uncommon in this circumstance and usually occurs in people with other risk factors.

 Although DVT is uncomfortable, the main concern is with the complications, including